Archive for March, 2006

 Every few weeks I find the simple joys of exploring Singapore and see what different things that there are in this country.
 We may be small, but there are always interesting people and things to see if you search well enough.

-Since mum has been more active in attending different community events, I’ve come to appreciate things that I would have never noticed before.
+Since my mother has been more active in attending different community events, I’ve come to appreciate things that I would have never noticed before.
 The people, the festivals and the joys.

 So I refuse parade in a bikini.
 Thats my freedom of choice.
 So I have a distaste of having a fake smile and posing like an insipid living doll like what I’ve failed to avoid to see on TV mobile - The Miss Universe pageant.
 Just seeing these contestants smiling vapidly, beckoning viewers to “Vote for me” sends a chill down my spine.